pepperpepperpepper/grunt-dancer/README.md

 Type: `String`
 Default: `'/tmp/dancerServer.pid'`

-Path to the pid file in case you wanna run the server by itself.
+Path to the pid file in case you want to run the server by itself.

+debug
+Type: `boolean`
+Default: `false`

+Extra logging output.

+args
+Type: `array`
+Default: []

+Any additional arguments to add to the dancer command can be supplied as an array of strings.

 ### Getting Started
 In your project's Gruntfile, add `dancer:serve` to the taskList object passed into `grunt.registerTask`.